takashi-chikayama/software-for-SamurAI-Coding-2018-19/README.md

 ### Testing the Viewer

-Visit the [viewer page]( viewer/viewer.html) with your browser.
+Visit the viewer page [viewer/viewer.html](viewer/viewer.html) with a web browser.
-Load the log file sample/sample.racelog by clicking the "Load" button.
+View the log of a sample race [samples/sample.racelog](samples/racelog) by clicking the "Load" button in the page.
-The manual of the viewer can be visited by clicking the "Help" button.
+The manual for the viewer can be visited by clicking the "Help" button.

 ### Testing the Game Management System and the Sample Player

 Issue the following in the top-level directory.
 ```
-$ official/official sample/sample.crs player/greedy Mary player/greedy John >/tmp/test.racelog
+$ official/official samples/sample.crs player/greedy Mary player/greedy John >/tmp/test.racelog
 ```
 This will run a sample race and its log will be output to /tmp/test.racelog.
 You can view the race log visiting this output from the viewer.